Configuration — Signet Docs

 Reranker (reranker)

 An optional reranking pass that runs after initial retrieval.
 An embedding-based reranker is built in (uses cached vectors, no extra LLM calls).
-Custom cross-encoder providers can also be used.
+Optionally, reranking can call the active extraction provider model.

 FieldDefaultRangeDescription